 Insomnia is defined as inadequate or poor-quality sleep despite having adequate time to sleep.
 Insomnia may take the form of difficulty falling asleep, or middle-of-the-night or early-morning awakening.
 It may be a short-term problem or occur more often over a long period of time.
 It becomes more common as you get older.

 Over the course of a year, about one third to one half of adults experience some level of insomnia.
 About 10%-15% have more severe or chronic insomnia.
 It may cause problems during the day, such as tiredness, a lack of energy, difficulty concentrating, and irritability.

 Insomnia is not a disease.
 Instead, it is a result of a behavior or a symptom of an underlying mental or physical problem.
 There are many causes of insomnia.

 Short-term insomnia is often due to temporary situations.
 It generally occurs in people who are experiencing one or more of the following:

 Chronic insomnia often results from a medical condition.
-They may include:
+Examples include:

-Chronic insomnia may also be due to behavioral factors.
-These include:
+Chronic insomnia may caused by lifestyle or behavioral factors.
+These may include:

 What are the risk factors for insomnia?